ienigmax/TodoListClient/README.md

 ##About

-This is a tasks managing application, you can add, remove, edit and mark a task as finished
+This is a tasks managing application, you can add, remove, edit and mark a task as finished.
+The backend API server can be found here: https://github.com/ienigmax/TodoListServer

 ## Prerequisites